Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented our approach to classify Bengali fake news using a combination of summarization and augmentation techniques with pre-trained language models.
 To ensure a thorough evaluation of our trained models, we conducted tests on three distinct test datasets.
-The results revealed that our models achieved remarkably high levels of accuracy and f1-score on the first two test datasets.
-For the third test dataset, which was kept separate to assess generalization, the best model demonstrated an accuracy and f1-score of 86\%.
+The results revealed that our models achieved remarkably high levels of accuracy and \( F_1 \)-score on the first two test datasets.
+For the third test dataset, which was kept separate to assess generalization, the best model demonstrated an accuracy and \( F_1 \)-score of 86\%.
 These findings demonstrate the effectiveness of the model in accurately distinguishing between fake and authentic news articles.
 There are several promising directions for future work that can expand upon our research and broaden the scope of this paper.
 While our primary focus was on the classification of Bengali fake news, our approach holds potential for application in other languages with limited resources.
 Furthermore, our research primarily centered around the binary classification of authentic and fake news articles.
 To further advance the field, future studies could explore the realm of multi-class classification, involving the categorization of news articles into different types of fake news, including satire, propaganda, and clickbait.
+Additionally, future work could explore the use of generative models for data augmentation, such as BigBird, which can handle longer documents and capture document-level semantics.
+Moreover, evaluating newer large language models (LLMs), which continue to evolve rapidly in terms of performance and adaptability, could lead to more robust and context-aware fake news classification systems.